Likelihood-based Spacings Goodness-of-Fit Statistics for Univariate Shape-constrained Densities: Introduction

-To show the divergence of log-likelihood ratio under alternatives, one way is to study the behavior of NPMLE under mis-specification.
-However, this problem has only been studied for 1-monotone densities \citep{Patilea2001} and log-concave densities \citep{cule2010theoretical}.
-By making use of a probability inequality for likelihood ratio from \cite{wong1995probability}, we are able to show the consistency of the test under the alternative without first investigating the limit of the NPMLE under misspecification as well as with relaxed conditions.
+Our proposed likelihood ratio test statistic depends only on the NPMLE under the corresponding shape constraint and the spacings of the observations, and can be computed easily.
+Moreover, the asymptotic null distribution of the test statistic is distribution-free, which follows from the convergence of a sum of functions of uniform $\nu$-spacings.
+An arithmetic mean of the individual log-likelihood ratios, each evaluated at the observation using the NPMLE and the true density, is required to converge at a faster rate than the spacings term under the null and to diverge under fixed and certain local alternatives.
+We verify these properties for the $k$-monotone, completely monotone, and log-concave hypothesis classes, by applying and extending existing results in the shape-constrained estimation literature.

-Although it is known that nonparametric bootstrap and bootstrapping from the NPMLE for 1-monotone densities do not work for finding the pointwise limiting distribution of the MLE at an interior point (see \cite{kosorok2008bootstrapping} and \cite{sen2010inconsistency} for details), we show that bootstrapping from the MLE is valid for approximating the distribution of the NPLRT.
-The main reason that bootstrapping from the MLE works here is that the statistic is a global measure instead of a local one and the bootstrap distribution only needs to be continuous without further requirements on differentiability.
-However, nonparametric bootstrap remains inapplicable because the bootstrap distribution is not continuous.
+We also consider bootstrapping for both theoretical and practical reasons.
+Although it is known that the nonparametric bootstrap and bootstrapping from the NPMLE for 1-monotone densities do not work for finding the pointwise limiting distribution of the NPMLE at an interior point \citep{kosorok2008bootstrapping, sen2010inconsistency}, we show that bootstrapping from the NPMLE is valid for approximating the distribution of the NPLRT.
+The main reason bootstrapping from the NPMLE works in this context is that the statistic is a global measure rather than a local one, and the bootstrap distribution only needs to be continuous, without further requirements on differentiability.
+However, the nonparametric bootstrap remains inapplicable because of the lack of continuity of the bootstrap distribution.
+For practical reasons, given the relatively slow rate of convergence of the log-density ratio and the remainder term, bootstrap calibration of the critical value can provide better control of the type-I error and improve the power under alternatives.